jbrunton/bechdel-lists/README.md

 ### Seed data

 For development purposes, it's useful to create some lists associated with your user.
-You can do this by creating a `.env` file in the `api/` directory like this:
+You can do this by creating a `.env` file in the project root directory like this:

     SEED_USER_EMAIL=my.email@example.com
     SEED_USER_NAME=My Name